 When your calls drag on, the conversation tends to go off-topic which isn’t good news for anyone involved.

-The Scope of Your Consultation
+The Scope of Your Consultation Call

 To avoid freebie-seekers and scattered calls, outlining what you’re willing to discuss during your consultation is a smart move.
 This could be advertised on-site or through your appointment booking platform.